 All the supplies on which tax has not been charged except for exports and reverse charge supplies should be reported under Clause 7B.
 The information can generally be obtained from the credit side of the Profit and Loss account.
-In case of a barter transaction, the sale of fixed assets at loss etc would not appear in the profit and loss account.
-Therefore, that information shall be obtained from the Fixed assets schedule or the stock register.
-The value of No-supply can be taken as reported in the Books.
+In case of barter transaction, sale of fixed assets at loss etc would not appear in the profit and loss account.
+Therefore, that information shall be obtained from the Fixed assets schedule or stock register.
+The value of No-supply can be taken as reported in books.